root-11/root-11.github.io/content/automating-test-generation/automating-test-generation.md

-It's often a challenge to assure that tests cover all combinations of inputs when they're written by hand.
+When writing tests by hand, it's often a challenge to cover all combinations of inputs.
-The logical thing is therefore NOT to write them by hand.
+So don't.
 Let python do that for you.

 Here's an example.
-I have a function, that I'd like to test for various inputs.
-It works for what I intended, but I'd like to check.
-In addition I'd like to see all the cases where the code raises an exception.
+I have a function that I'd like to test for various inputs.
+It works for what I intended, but I'd like to check all the cases where the code raises an exception.

     def adder(a, b):  # function to test.
         """ adds a to b"""
         return a + b

-the input options are integers, floats, lists and strings:
+The input options are integers, floats, lists and strings:

     options = [9, 9.0, [9], "9"]

-I also need a template that reflects the test I would write, should I have written it by hand.
-This is a string akin to this:
+I also need a template that reflects the test I would write, should I have written it by hand:

     test_template = """